SaladDressingHW/Salads-OSSM-Additions/README.md

 Thread: https://discord.com/channels/559409652425687041/1331948206061256739

 # Quick Change Strap Toy Mount remix
 For compatibility with smaller print beds, I remixed @arctan and @marc_o_v [Quick Change Strap Toy Mount](https://discord.com/channels/559409652425687041/1278049440787337226).
 It detaches the straps from the Ring.
 From my experience, this is very secure and only slips under high load when lube come into contact with the connection.
+You need TPU filament.

 Thread: https://discord.com/channels/559409652425687041/1279814763257397298